gbif/regionalnodes/sessions.md

 Goal: To update the community on the collaboration between GBIF and OBIS and discuss how we can work together on marine data mobilization

-Format: A pre-recorded presentation will introduce the collaboration and examples of how GBIF nodes and OBIS are working together.
+Format: Pre-recorded presentations will introduce the collaboration and examples of how GBIF nodes and OBIS are working together.
 A 1.5 hour live session will be an opportunity to discuss how we can strengthen collaboration and work towards common guidelines for marine data publishing that would go to both GBIF and OBIS in one step.

-A pre-recorded presentation to watch ahead of the live session will be posted here from 23 June 2021.
+###### Video: OBIS-GBIF introduction
+###### Video: Welcome statement from Martha Vides
+###### Video: OBIS and GBIF commonalities and differences
+###### Video: Interoperable and reusable research data in OBIS
+###### Video: Collaboration between OBIS and GBIF nodes
+###### Video: Norwegian GBIF marine datasets fro OBIS

 ### GBIF.org functionality – NODES Vs. HELPDESK